Kevin-Jay-Roberts21/learnpiv_documentation/main_doc.md

 you can see if your builds have succeeded, when you last deployed, and differences in deployment.
 Additionally, you can click on View build log to observe errors in the build.
 This is a great way to debug if the application has failed to build.
 These builds are initiated whenever environment variables are changed, Add-ons are added, and when pushing code from the github repository.
-The command ``git push heroku main`` is the command to push code from the repository to heroku, and I go over how this is done more specifically in the Code Additions, Navigvation, and Testing section.
+The command ``git push heroku main`` is the command to push code from the repository to Heroku, and I go over how this is done more specifically in the Code Additions, Navigvation, and Testing section.

-It's important to always keep the code and files in heroku the exact same as the code and files in the github repository.
+It's important to always keep the code and files in Heroku the exact same as the code and files in the github repository.
-One may ask, "Why should I have to worry about this if heroku is always just using the code that's pushed from the github repository?"
-The reason one should worry is, because we have written code that writes code to certain files in heroku after a user interacts with the website and not in the github repository.
+One may ask, "Why should I have to worry about this if Heroku is always just using the code that's pushed from the github repository?"
+The reason one should worry is, because we have written code that writes code to certain files in Heroku after a user interacts with the website and not in the github repository.
 This was an earlier development issue, which has been resolved in such a way that only YOU, the developer, can make the changes.
-It's just important to understand that there can be differences in the code in heroku and the code in the github repository.
-Making sure the code is consistent in both is good practice and can easily be done by pushing code from the repository to heroku.
+It's just important to understand that there can be differences in the code in Heroku and the code in the github repository.
+Making sure the code is consistent in both is good practice and can easily be done by pushing code from the repository to Heroku.

-Observe the following tabs in the figure above on the heroku website.
+Observe the following tabs in the figure above on the Heroku website.
 The second tab in Resources where one can find more information about the add-ons that are being used (for learnpiv, we only use Dynos and Postgres).
 The next tab, Deploy, includes more information about the connection Heroku has with the github repository.
 In this section you can also allow manual deploys and set up different code connections.
 We are not currently using any of these additional features.
 The final tab to keep in mind is of course the Settings tab.
 The information in this tab includes environment variables, domain names, and a convenient Maintenance Mode option, which is nice to use when there are bugs in the website.
 It shuts down the site so that nobody can access it while the developer can fix any bugs.
-In the next few paragraphs I'll go over Dynos, Slugs, environment variables, and more information on the database, all of which are heavy aspects of heroku.
+In the next few paragraphs I'll go over Dynos, Slugs, environment variables, and more information on the database, all of which are heavy aspects of Heroku.

 #### Dynos

 In the Heroku documentation, it is said that Dynos are simply lightweight Linux containers dedicated to running the application processes.
 For now, the learnpiv application is using the Eco plan for Dynos, meaning we get 1000 dyno hours shared across all our Eco dynos.
-A heroku dyno is essentially an instance of a server that contains all the learnpiv application's code, dependencies (like matplotlib, Pillow, BeautifulSoup, etc), and environment variables pre-loaded into it.
-A heroku dyno can also run any process that comprises the learnpiv app.
-To learn more on scaling dynos, heorku provides wonderful documentation [here](https://devcenter.heroku.com/articles/dyno-types#:~:text=From%20the%20Heroku%20Dashboard&text=Click%20the%20app%20you%20want,Professional%20(Standard%2FPerformance).).
+A Heroku dyno is essentially an instance of a server that contains all the learnpiv application's code, dependencies (like matplotlib, Pillow, BeautifulSoup, etc), and environment variables pre-loaded into it.
+A Heroku dyno can also run any process that comprises the learnpiv app.
+To learn more on scaling dynos, Heroku provides wonderful documentation [here](https://devcenter.heroku.com/articles/dyno-types#:~:text=From%20the%20Heroku%20Dashboard&text=Click%20the%20app%20you%20want,Professional%20(Standard%2FPerformance).).
 To ensure that the scaling of dynos is working, be sure to be in the pivwebsite folder that contains manage.py.
 For me it's Users/kevinjayroberts/Dev/pivwebsite/pivwebsite

 #### Slugs

-From the heroku documentation, Slugs are said to be "compressed and pre-packaged copies of your application optimized for distribution to the dyno manager".
-When code from the github repository is pushed to heroku, it is recieved by the slug compiler.
+From the Heroku documentation, Slugs are said to be "compressed and pre-packaged copies of your application optimized for distribution to the dyno manager".
+When code from the github repository is pushed to Heroku, it is recieved by the slug compiler.
 This compiler transforms the information into a slug.
 Scaling an application (scaling dynos as described above) downloads and expands the slug into a dyno for execution.
 As of January 2023, the learnpiv application is using 316.1 MiB of 500 MiB available slug size.
-There are times when pushing code up to heroku in the terminal, one may get a message saying that "your slug size is too large".
-A most common cause of this is because there is too much data being pushed to heroku that the slugs can't handle.
-We ran into this issue many times after pushing code to heroku that included images.
+There are times when pushing code up to Heroku in the terminal, one may get a message saying that "your slug size is too large".
+A most common cause of this is because there is too much data being pushed to Heroku that the slugs can't handle.
+We ran into this issue many times after pushing code to Heroku that included images.
 This also may happen if the packages being loaded are too large.
 It's always good practice to make sure that all the packages in the requirements.txt folder are necessary to the project.
 If there are packages that aren't being used in the website, then they should not be included in the requirements.txt because it'll just take up more slugs that don't need to be used.

 #### Postgres database

-The Postgres database is a managed SQL database service that is provided by heroku.
+The Postgres database is a managed SQL database service that is provided by Heroku.
 We are using this database to store all the users' information in the website except for their generated images (which are being stored in the AWS s3 bucket).
 There are a variety of ways that you can view the information stored in the Postgres database.
 The most general way is through the Heroku account.
 In the home page of application (see image above), to view more database information, click on the